 Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

-For busy decision makers, staying in-the-know can be difficult.
-Here, planning and development professionals share notable concepts, new and old, affecting the world of economic development.
+For busy decision makers, staying in the know can be difficult.
+Here, planning and economic development leaders Dan Botich and Mike Larson share notable concepts, new and traditional, that affect the world of economic development and your efforts in these areas.

 After decades in the suburbs, populations are returning to cities and large metro regions.
 This migration has made city and metro areas more attractive to businesses wanting a millennial workforce.